martonban/UnityGraphics/README.md

 # UnityGraphics
-This is a experamenting repository in Unity shader programming/graphics pipeline programming
+This is a experamenting repository in Unity shader/graphics pipeline programming